Australia's climate change laggard

 Since January 2016, ANZ has loaned over $1.9 billion to large companies whose business plans are consistent with the failure of the Paris Agreement, more than any other Australian bank.
 Over the same timeframe ANZ was also the biggest Australian lender to the coal industry, lending more than $2.4 billion.
 This includes a loan to New Hope Coal for construction of a new and highly controversial thermal coal mining project; New Acland Stage 3.
 As if that wasn’t bad enough, for every dollar ANZ loaned to renewable energy it loaned almost $5.50 to fossil fuels, far worse than any other Australian bank.

 The 1.5°C warming limit has stark implications for the world’s energy system meaning we cannot accommodate any new or expanded fossil fuel projects, including supply (coal mines and oil & gas reserves) and power plants.

 What does this mean for ANZ?
-An obvious start would be a policy excluding any new investments that expand the fossil fuel industry, and to exit thermal coal no later than 2030, consistent with the Paris Agreement.
+An obvious start would be a policy excluding any new investments that expand the fossil fuel industry.
 Beyond this, the bank must commit to actively managing down its exposure to oil and gas in line with meeting the uppermost goals of the Paris Agreement.